cad435/StealthburnerFullUSBPD/README.md

 ## Before you download:
  - Update 2024-05-16: I implemented the new and EMI-improved toolhead-boards.
 However, the "new-EMI" feeders are untested right now.
 As it is working, I'll only upload the EMI-improved toolhead for now.
 While manufacturing the new toolheads I also discovered that some of the STM32F072 MCUs I used, are lacking pin 1 markers.
 It looked to me as if they where sanded down and re-marked (yes I bought them from Aliexpress).
 I'm not sure if the new EMI-improving did the trick or if some of the MCU's where just faulty.
 However I do like the new EMI-protection features, so it definately was not a bad investment.
  - Update 2024-07-28 The New Toolheads, together with the "old" Feeders did print for nearly 100h without a single connection-loss.
 I consider that setup **tested and confirmed working**.
 A new 3D-Printer in my local makerspace is built right now which will use a "new-EMI" feeder, so that will be also tested in the future.
+ - Update 2025-08-02: I now face a different Problem with the setup. **This does affect NEMA14 (round) Steppers together with TMC2130-Drivers.** Standalone-Driver mode is working.
+Details see here: https://klipper.discourse.group/t/hunting-down-strange-issue-with-extruder-motor/24010

 # StealthburnerFullUSBPD